 Will food and beverages be available?
 Fresh, local, and organic snacks and meals will be available for purchase on Saturday, September 9, including vegetarian and vegan options.
 Learn More.
 For Friday lunch, please visit the Café at Monticello.

 Where can I park?How will I get from the parking to the festival?
 Parking will be available at the David M. Rubenstein Visitor Center Parking Lot during Friday and Saturday.
 Please see Directions & Parking to learn more about festival parking.

 How much time do I need to allow for travel between workshops?
-The festival will be held at Monticello, on the West Lawn and in the Visitor Center.
+The festival will be held at Monticello, on the West Lawn.
 You should allow 15 minutes for travel time between the Visitor Center.
-Shuttles run continuously throughout the day
+Shuttles run continuously throughout the day.

 Can I tour the Monticello house on the same day as the Festival?
 Yes.
 House tours will be available for festival attendees on the day of the event.